infobip/payment-plugin-cordova-phonegap/README.md

         "testMode": false				// optional (default: false)
     }

+For more information about `args` fields check [this](https://www.centili.com/manual/android/android-instructions.pdf)

 `success` and `error` are callback functions that need to catch eventActions from Centili Plugin